 The effects of childhood abuse on men will be explored, along with strategies that can help men recover.
 Specific attention will be paid to the role of group work.

-This workshop will include a Q&A with the co-founders of SAMSN and will emphasise the importance of trauma-aware practice.
+This workshop will include a Q&A with SAMSN members and will emphasise the importance of trauma-aware practice.

 Presenter: Mark Griffiths or Tony Phiskie